The Dragon's Banker

 I was hoping Kelstern would “win” by coming up with a clever, heist-like plan, or that the dragons would use their superior intellect to do so.
 Instead, the dragon’s plan became too simple: burn things.

-There is also a slight inconsistency: the dragons’s plan was to profit off the human economic system, but they also transferred several pieces of technology that moved the whole empire forward, like fuel-free heat, new ship designs, and refrigeration.
+There is also a slight inconsistency: the dragons’s plan was to profit off the human economic system, but they also transferred several pieces of technology that revolutionized the empire, like fuel-free heat, new ship designs, and refrigeration.
 Perhaps the dragons’s real motivation was to move humanity forward?
 But if so their other behavior seems too misanthropic for that.

 While a fun read, the story is far from perfect.
 In my ideal dragon story, the fact that the dragon can breathe fire would make no difference and in this one it was vital.